charliemikels/figura-music-player/scripts/music_player/instruments/chloespacedout_instruments/README.md

 For help spawning a piano and other usage notes, please see [Figura Piano 2.0's Github page](https://github.com/ChloeSpacedOut/figura-piano-2.0).

 One notable upside of these instruments compared to the Midi Cloud instruments is that your viewers do not need to set you, the host, to MAX permissions.
 Only the `Piano 2.0` and the `Chloe's MIDI Player` avatars need to be on MAX.
 You're free to stay on Default.

+#### Getting the Piano / Drumkit

+The official way to get the Piano is by using commands.
+But if you can't use commands, but can still get player heads, you might still be able to use the piano.

+1. Equip the Piano avatar to an account you control.
+(It may be possible to merge it with this Music Playing script and use just one avatar)
+2. Get your player head
+3. Get the UUID of the account with the piano equipped.
+(You can do that from within Figura by going to permissions, right click the avatar, copy UUID)
+4. Add the UUID to the lists at the top of `scripts/music_player/instruments/chloespacedout_instruments/piano.lua` and `…/drumkit.lua`.
+5. Reload the music player avatar.

+But if you're going through all this effort, you might want to use the Cloud Midi instruments.